Galaxy Quenching from Cosmic Web Detachment: Discussion

-Our own Milk Way may have evidence for gas supply from cosmological origin, which we assume to be driven by primordial filaments in the plane of the Local Sheet.
-The Milky Way galaxy is located near the center of a large cosmological wall with two large voids on each side \citep{Tully87, Tully08} and is currently forming $\sim 1$ \msun per year.
+The Milky Way has evidence of gas supply from cosmological origin which, given the local planar LSS geometry \citep{Tully87}, we can assume to be restricted to the plane of the Local Sheet.
+The Milky Way galaxy is currently forming $\sim 1$ \msun per year.
 At this rate the gas reserves in the Milky Way would deplete within a timescale shorter than Hubble time \citep{Noeske07,Salim07} but what we observe is a relatively constant star formation rate and Deuterium abundance in the solar neighborhood in the last several Gyr \citep{Binney00}.
 The low SFR of the MW, given its mass, could be due to super-Hubble regulation or perhaps interactions with the Local Sheet which may have affected its feeding filaments.
 Another example of a galaxy with possible cosmological gas accretion is NGC 6946, the ``Fireworks galaxy" featuring a high supernovae rate (9 per century) and a possible detection of filamentary structures \citep{Pisano14}.
 Based on the CWD model we can predict that most galaxies with a long and steady star formation history which are forming stars at the present time should be found in voids and walls.